HirooHG/HirooHG/README.md

-### Hey there :wave:
+### Hello there :wave:
- - 🎓 Dreaming to be software or mobile developer
+ - 🎓 Dreaming to be software or Web Fullstack/Mobile developer
- - 📆 Everyday coding `mobile` 📱 apps
- - 🔥 Currently in an internship
+ - ☁️ Devops enjoyer
- - 🤩 Future software engineer student
+ - 🖥️ Future software engineer student